 Probably you are looking around for a way to know how your visitor behaves while he/she is on your e-commerce site, a mystery that has baffled not just the online store owners but webmaster in general.
-Thankfully user behavior is no longer an enigma thanks to the powerful metrics tracking features offered by Google Analytics!
+Thankfully user behavior is no longer an enigma thanks to the powerful Ecommerce metrics tracking features offered by Google Analytics!

 The metrics analytics has grown way beyond just tracking the basic user behaviors on your site.
 Now you can pretty much analyze every aspect of your e-commerce site – starting from the rudimentary user actions to comprehensive performance details of your visitors on your online store.

 Google Analytics’ Event-Tracking, for instance, enables you to track a plethora of events on your site allowing you to tweak even the discreet detail of your site facilitating improved performance and sales.

 But from an e-commerce store perspective, an online store owner must be able to effectively track those metrics that generate a sale and that prevents a sale.
 Apart from this vital information, there are other crucial metrics that every online store owner must track, such as,